vilkata41/vilkata41.github.io/_posts/2021-9-1-TweetFiltered.md

 The second part of the tweetfiltered barebones Java project makes use of simple functions such as `getUser()`, `getName()`, `getText()`, `getMediaEntities()`, etc.<br><br>

 Being finished with this functionality meant that I was also done with part 1 of my entire project.<br><br>

+## My second goal

+The easiest (personal opinion, of course) part was over, things were about to get hot in there...<br><br>

+What I had to do now is just build on top of the barebones.
+Easy.
+Right? **Wrong!**<br>
+I had to use the functionality of my twitter information gathering application and build my own API with the help of [Java Spring Boot](https://spring.io/projects/spring-boot).
+After this was done, I just had to deploy it to a cloud service - more specifically, Google Cloud Platform and run the API in order for my third, and final part of the project to be doable.<br><br>

+I'll be completely honest...
+It didn't sound difficult at all.
+I just had to learn what Spring Boot was and upload it to that GCP.
+However, I faced a whole lot of unexpected problems when trying to figure it out on my own.<br>
+Learning Spring Boot was fine.
+Coding it was also fine.
+I read a couple of articles, watched some tutorials and it cleared up for me.<br><br>

+Thus, I coded it up...<br>
+I had a TweetFilteredAPIApplication that ran the whole API with the help of Spring Boot.
+My API was layered (sort of unnecessary for smaller projects like mine but really useful for larger projects) - I made a Base (functionality) layer, a Service layer, and a Controller layer. <br>
+The base layer consists of the Post class and the TwitterInfo class.
+The Post class makes it easy to access different posts from across the entire project and the TwitterInfo consists of the already covered barebones project *(with some modifications on it)*.<br><br>

+The Service layer feels unnecessary for my smaller project but I included it anyway.
+It drains the information from the base layer and later hands it to the Controller layer.
+That Controller layer maps the information to a specific page (with the `@RequestMapping` and `@GetMapping` annotations) and returns the results on that page.<br>
+To find more information regarding the coding side of the second part, feel free to check out [THIS](https://github.com/vilkata41/tweetfilteredAPI) repo.<br><br>

+This seemed fine so far... but when deploying time came, so did all my major problems with this project.<br>
+It was a little difficult for me to find relevant information for my case so I decided I'd learn on the fly.
+I consider this both a bad decision and a good decision.
+A bad decision for my nerves, and a good decision for my experience.<br><br>

+What made it difficult for me is having to learn most of the xml, maven, gcp file organisation, and some console programming.<br>
+I didn't understand much of any of these when I started but problems started coming one after the other.
+Right as I thought it was finally ready, another problem would appear and I'd have to deal with it.<br><br>

+Misunderstanding the difference between JAR files and WAR files was also a part of my problems.<br><br>

+However, a couple of days later I fixed my final problem with this and the API was fully functional and deployed to Google Cloud Platform's AppEngine.<br>
+You can check the `getPosts()` mapping [HERE](https://tweetfilteredrestapi.ey.r.appspot.com/api/tweetfilteredV1/all) and the `getRecent()` [HERE](https://tweetfilteredrestapi.ey.r.appspot.com/api/tweetfilteredV1/recent).<br><br>

+### My third goal